Understanding and managing rental property maintenance emergencies—before it’s too late

 Water Damage

-Water damage resulting from roof leaks, flooding, or plumbing issues can quickly deteriorate property structures and lead to mold growth, posing health risks to tenants.
+Water damage can quickly deteriorate property structures and lead to mold growth, posing health risks.
+According to the EPA, it is critical to dry the home and its contents as quickly as possible, preferably within 24 to 48 hours, to prevent mold.
 A leaky roof during a rainstorm can cause extensive damage to your property’s interior if not promptly repaired.

 Structural Damage